jhsware/component-registry/README.md

 ## TODO ##
 - DONE: Added Travis CI-support
-- TODO: Throw an better error if we try to create an adapter or utility with out proper interfaces or objects provided
+- DONE: Throw an better error if we try to create an adapter or utility with out proper interfaces or objects provided
 - TODO: Helper to debug registered components (when they aren't found)
 - DONE: Create Node project
 - TODO: Write document explaining how this works and then implement in code, if it can't be explained, it can't be understood...
-- STARTED: Add tests with mocha
+- DONE: Add tests with mocha
-- STARTED: Implement Interface
+- DONE: Implement Interface
-    - I want it to handle inheritance so I can override interfaces but perhaps this is on the adapter
+    DEFER - I want it to handle inheritance so I can override interfaces but perhaps this is on the adapter DEFER - Need to implement inheritance in registry lookup, perhaps use chaining?
-    - Need to implement inheritance in registry lookup, perhaps use chaining?
+- DEFER: Should I do this with ES6 classes?
-- TODO: Should I do this with ES6 classes?
+    - The factory method has real advantages in this case